 AMY GOODMAN: So you have this situation where last September a black student asked the principal if black students could sit under the tree in the Jena schoolyard.
 The principal says yes.
 The black students go to sit under the tree.
 The next day, the three nooses are hung.
 Some students are suspended for a couple of days.
 Tensions mount.
 It goes for a few months.
 Then one of the Jena Six, Robert Bailey, goes to a party.
 He’s beaten up by whites.
 In the next few days, he goes to the local convenience store, the Gotta-Go, and one of those white men has a weapon.
 Robert grabs it from him, runs home.

-Then, the next day is the schoolyard fight, and six African American students are charged.
+Then, the next day is the schoolyard fight, and six African-American students are charged.
 They’re charged with second-degree attempted murder, facing each a hundred years in jail.
 Mychal Bell is tried first.
 He refuses the plea bargain.
 And so, they drop the attempted murder charge, but charge him with aggravated battery and said the dangerous weapon was his tennis shoes.
-And he is convicted by an all-white jury, from an all-white jury pool, and facing twenty-two years in jail.
+And he is convicted by an all-white jury, from an all-white jury pool, and facing 22 years in jail.

 You then came into the picture after he was convicted.
 And now the judge, before the court threw out the conviction, said that they were going to drop the conspiracy charge, is that right?
 He was charged with conspiracy and aggravated battery?